 Below the Surface: The Water Damage You Don’t See October 24, 2016 – Posted in: Blog, Industrial

 Anytime a structure suffers water damage, that damage is evident.
-You’ll find wet carpets, warped hardwoods and puddles covering surfaces.
+You’ll find wet carpets, warped hardwoods, and puddles covering surfaces.
 There’s also the smell that comes with water damage, as mold starts to appear.
 This can be caused by the water damage you don’t see.

 However, there’s so much more going on in situations like flooding where water damage has occurred.
-There’s significant damage beneath the surface, too, damage that can affect the integrity of a building’s structure.
-As a water-damage restoration professional, it’s important that you be able to help your client’s understand that flood damage can also mean significant structural damage.
+There’s significant damage beneath the surface, too, the damage that can affect the integrity of a building’s structure.
+As a water damage restoration professional, it’s important that you be able to help your clients understand that flood damage can also mean significant structural damage.
 Here’s a look at the ways in which water damage can harm a building’s core:

 - Pressure: We all know that massive amounts of water can exert massive amounts of pressure on its surroundings.
 For example, in a flood situation, rising waters push forcefully against the exterior walls of a building, which can create structural damage.
 Similarly, if floodwaters dissipate quickly, it can create internal pressure on the walls as the floodwaters seek a way out of a building.
 Floodwaters typically create a little more than 60 pounds of pressure per square foot, so use the flooding depth as a multiplier – that is, a 5-foot flood will create more than 300 pounds of pressure on a building’s walls.
 That’s a lot of pressure for a structure to withstand, and it’s important that water-damage restoration professionals have an understanding of these structural integrity issues in addition to traditional water and moisture removal procedures.